Retatrutide FDA Approval Status: July 2026 Update

 Current Status: Where Things Stand

 Retatrutide is an investigational medication developed by Eli Lilly.
-It is not FDA approved and not available by prescription as of June 2026.
+It is not FDA approved and not available by prescription as of July 2026.

-Two Phase 3 trials have now completed.
-TRIUMPH-4 demonstrated 28.7% average weight loss at 68 weeks (December 2025), and TRIUMPH-1 confirmed 28.3% at 80 weeks (May 21, 2026) — results that match bariatric surgery outcomes.
+As of this update, three Phase 3 programs have reported results.
+TRIUMPH-4 demonstrated 28.7% average weight loss at 68 weeks (December 2025).
+TRIUMPH-1 confirmed 28.3% at 80 weeks in 2,339 patients (May 21, 2026) — results consistent with bariatric surgery outcomes.
+And TRANSCEND-T2D-1, part of a separate three-trial diabetes-specific program, confirmed -2.0% HbA1c reduction and 16.8% weight loss in 537 type 2 diabetes patients (topline March 2026, published in The Lancet, June 2026).

 TRIUMPH Trial Program: Full Status

-Trial Population Size Status (June 2026)
+Trial Population Size Status (July 2026)

-TRIUMPH-4 Obesity + knee OA 751 ✅ Complete — 28.7% weight loss
+TRIUMPH-4 Obesity + knee OA (no diabetes) 445 ✅ Complete — 28.7% weight loss

-TRIUMPH-1 General obesity ~2,500 ✅ Complete — 28.3% weight loss (May 21, 2026)
+TRIUMPH-1 General obesity (no diabetes) 2,339 ✅ Complete — 28.3% weight loss; OSA basket: 60.6% AHI reduction

-TRIUMPH-2 Obesity + type 2 diabetes ~1,400 ⏳ Ongoing (Q3–Q4 2026)
+TRIUMPH-2 Obesity + type 2 diabetes ~1,400 ⏳ Ongoing — results expected later 2026

 FDA Approval Timeline: Step by Step